awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 The following list briefly describes the three storage types:
 + **General Purpose SSD** – General Purpose SSD volumes offer cost\-effective storage that is ideal for a broad range of workloads\.
 These volumes deliver single\-digit millisecond latencies and the ability to burst to 3,000 IOPS for extended periods of time\.
 Baseline performance for these volumes is determined by the volume's size\.

   For more information about General Purpose SSD storage, including the storage size ranges, see [General Purpose SSD storage](#Concepts.Storage.GeneralSSD)\.
 + **Provisioned IOPS** – Provisioned IOPS storage is designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that require low I/O latency and consistent I/O throughput\.

   For more information about provisioned IOPS storage, including the storage size ranges, see [Provisioned IOPS SSD storage](#USER_PIOPS)\.
 + **Magnetic** – Amazon RDS also supports magnetic storage for backward compatibility\.
 We recommend that you use General Purpose SSD or Provisioned IOPS for any new storage needs\.
 The maximum amount of storage allowed for DB instances on magnetic storage is less than that of the other storage types\.
 For more information, see [Magnetic storage](#CHAP_Storage.Magnetic)\.

 Several factors can affect the performance of Amazon EBS volumes, such as instance configuration, I/O characteristics, and workload demand\.
 For more information about getting the most out of your Provisioned IOPS volumes, see [Amazon EBS volume performance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSPerformance.html)\.

 ## General Purpose SSD storage<a name="Concepts.Storage.GeneralSSD"></a>

 General Purpose SSD storage offers cost\-effective storage that is acceptable for most database workloads\.
 The following are the storage size ranges for General Purpose SSD DB instances:
 + MariaDB, MySQL, Oracle, and PostgreSQL database instances: 20 GiB–64 TiB
 + SQL Server for Enterprise, Standard, Web, and Express editions: 20 GiB–16 TiB

 Baseline I/O performance for General Purpose SSD storage is 3 IOPS for each GiB, with a minimum of 100 IOPS\.
 This relationship means that larger volumes have better performance\.
 For example, baseline performance for a 100\-GiB volume is 300 IOPS\.
 Baseline performance for a 1\-TiB volume is 3,000 IOPS\.
 And baseline performance for a 5\.34\-TiB volume is 16,000 IOPS\.

 Volumes below 1 TiB in size also have ability to burst to 3,000 IOPS for extended periods of time\.
 Burst is not relevant for volumes above 1 TiB\.
 Instance I/O credit balance determines burst performance\.
-For more information about instance I/O credits see, [I/O credits and burst performance](#CHAP_Storage.IO.Credits)\.
+For more information about instance I/O credits, see [I/O credits and burst performance](#CHAP_Storage.IO.Credits)\.

 Many workloads never deplete the burst balance, making General Purpose SSD an ideal storage choice for many workloads\.
 However, some workloads can exhaust the 3,000 IOPS burst storage credit balance, so you should plan your storage capacity to meet the needs of your workloads\.

+**Note**
+DB instances that use General Purpose SSD storage can experience much longer latency after read replica creation, Multi\-AZ conversion, and DB snapshot restoration than instances that use Provisioned IOPS storage\.
+If you need a DB instance with minimum latency after these operations, we recommend using Provisioned IOPS storage\.

 ### I/O credits and burst performance<a name="CHAP_Storage.IO.Credits"></a>